joannathom/Favorite-Vacation-Locations/README.md

-The data used in the analysis you will need to install is to import pandas as pd, import numpy as np and import matplotlib
+The data used in the analysis you will need to install is to import pandas as pd, import numpy as np and import matplotlib to plot the data in charts.

-To work with python data you will need to use
+To work with python data you will need to use:
 * Python 3.11
 * Jupyter Notebook
 * Pandas